BioSB-courses/BioSB-SummerSchool-2026/Practical-2-Generative-models/README_summer_school.md

 # Practical 2 - Generative models

+For this session we will use workspaces (aka as virtual machines) on SURF Research Cloud.
+There are four workspaces (Ubuntu 22.04, 16 Core - 64 GB RAM) available and each of you has been assigned to one of the workspaces.
+Open generative_models_workspace_assignments.md and then click the link behind your name to go to your designated workspace.

 ## Initial setup

 Open a terminal in the machine.
 Initialize conda once to add it to your .bashrc